-If the low-speed punch is one of the output devices, Edit-11 pauses before executing any command to write on the punch.
+If the low-speed punch is one of the output devices, EDIT-ll pauses before executing any command to write on the punch.
 The punch must be turned on at this time, after which typing the LINE FEED key on the keyboard initiates the output (the key typed does not echo on the tape).
-Following completion of the operation, Edit-11 pauses again to allow you to turn the punch off.
-When the punch has been turned off, type the LINE FEED key and Edit-11 will return to command mode.
+Following completion of the operation, EDIT-ll pauses again to allow you to turn the punch off.
+When the punch has been turned off, type the LINE FEED key and EDIT-ll will return to command mode.